Jefferson County Sunday School Association: Reverend Daniel J. Hughlett

 Reverend Daniel J. Hughlett was one of the prominent leaders of the JCSSA.
 He was appointed to lead the A.M.E.
-Zion Church located at 22nd and Chestnut streets in Louisville, Kentucky in 1930.
+Zion Church located at 22nd and Chestnut streets in Louisville in 1930.
 Hughlett was a secretary under President Jackson, before turning the association into one that addresses race relations under his leadership.

 During Hughlett's thirty-year leadership as a pastor, the church became a symbol of hope in the community.
 Youth programs flourished under Rev. Hughlett's ministry, along with serving the economic, spiritual, and physical needs of the surrounding community.

 In addition, during Hughlett's pastorship, the church started a Well Baby Clinic and a Credit Union as part of the ministry.
 This allowed the church to grow in congregation and building size.
 A basement annex was added for spiritual and educational activities, as well as for the use of meetings and special events by various community groups.